ppond264/CRM/Customer_Segmentation/README.md

 now the data is ready for clustering! let's go!
 #### Compare model performance
-after we let the data to all of these cluster model, we have to find out that which model is highest performance so that we find out Spectral and KMeans Clustering is good to go for it
+after we let the data to all of these cluster model, we have to find out that which model is highest performance so that we find out Spectral and KMeans Clustering is good to go for it/
 ![image](https://user-images.githubusercontent.com/95345008/147416293-9618939d-9c29-4bfb-ab6f-dc8bcc81b698.png)

 #### Spectral Clustering